-The pituitary gland is connected to the hypothalamus of the brain.
+The pituitary gland, also called as hypohysis, is located at the base of the brain and connected to the hypothalamus of the brain.

 A short but complex network of blood vessels, called a portal system, extends from the hypothalamus to the pituitary gland.
 This is the critical link by which the nervous system exerts its control over hormone production in the pituitary gland and other endocrine glands.